 The ruthless mprisoned leader of a Palestinian crime family tried not once but twice to contract the assassinations of the officers who put one of the nation’s most prolific retail theft rings out of business.
 It was an operation with terrorist ties involving a family that hated America

 FORT WORTH, Texas – At home and off duty, Fort Worth Police Detective Scott Campbell never lets two semi-automatic Gock .45s stray far from his shooting hand.
-He sleeps with on, and while awake, he eats and watches television with both weapons close by.
+He sleeps with his hand on one, and while awake, he eats and watches television with both weapons close by.
 Det.
 Campbell’s wife keeps a loaded gun close at hand too, even though she is a stay-at-home mom who cares for the couple’s two young children, ages 4 and 1.

 Det.
-Campbell and his wife to these extraordinary lengths because they and their children have been marked for assassination.
+Campbell and his wife go to these extraordinary lengths because they and their children have been marked for assassination.
 A ruthless criminal crime family he spent years investigating and helped break up in 2003 wants them dead.
-Federal authorities confirm that the Palestinian gang known as the Ghali crime family,” which ran one fo the nation’s most prolific retail theft rings from Fort Worth, has hatched what one top official called a “credible plot from behind bars.
+Federal authorities confirm that the Palestinian gang known as the Ghali crime family,” which ran one of the nation’s most prolific retail theft rings from Fort Worth, has hatched what one top official called a “credible plot from behind bars.”

 The plot targets Campbell, his family, and Campbell’s longtime partner in the investigations, U.S. Immigration and Customs Enforcement Agent Scott Springer.